 Contact magazines have a long history in London.
 An early famous example in the eighteenth century directly ancestral to Shaw’s effort was Covent Garden Ladies.
 They are probably always around, in more or less sophisticated forms of publication.
 The Shaw judgement kept them out of sight for a year or two, but they made a strong comeback in the mid to late 1960s.
 Now it was not just whores who were advertised, but ‘swingers’, desperate ‘lonely hearts’, would-be ‘wife swappers’ – all hot to get in on the new ‘liberated’ sex action.
 The trendsetter was Way Out in 1965, which quickly spawned imitators.
 These new contact magazines could make a mint of money.
 They set a high cover price (usually £1) and charged as much as 5s. per letter forwarded or advertisement accepted.
 By 1968, the timid but lustful could have browsed for companionship through New Friends, Exit, Swingers ’68, Blue Circle, Within, Directory, La Plume, Adult Advertiser, et al. This heyday did not last long.
 Apart from internecine war among themselves, the liberation that had brought them in to business fairly soon took the bulk of the contact magazine’s trade away.
 ‘Respectable’ magazines – Time Out, Private Eye, even the New Statesman began to run ‘Personal’ classified sections that would have meant prison for the editor some years earlier.
 The raunchier contact magazines survived, but they remained a poor relation to the glossier skin mags and Forum-style sexual advice magazines.
 (These, of course, also ran contact columns).
 And deep in the heart of criminal sexual activity furtive contact services were offered by illegal organisations like Paedophile Information Exchange (PIE).

-As a result of their experiences, two of the girls had had to be sent to special schools and the body of another was so damaged that she was facing an operation.
+So horrendous was the level of offending that, as a result of their experiences, two of the girls had had to be sent to special schools and the body of another was so damaged that she was facing an operation.

-The judge said “This is about the worst case of its kind that has ever been tried in this court.
+“This is about the worst case of its kind that has ever been tried in this court.
 You invited filthy-minded men such as you are to come and satisfy their lust on these defenceless children.
 It is something which strikes horror into anyone who hears about it.
 Nine children are named in the indictment and the photographs indicate there are others as well.
 A letter written by one of the girls speaks volumes in describing the damage you have done“.

 - John Napier – 12 years